ratulalahy/intro_to_swe/projects/milestone-5-1.md

 ---

 ## Overview
 Your {span .text-gradient-todo}`**To-Do List**` app is now feature-rich, visually polished, and architecturally sound—this milestone is about **proving its reliability and fine-tuning it for excellence**.
-In just one focused week, you’ll put your code under the microscope: building a targeted test suite, aiming for a reasonable coverage percentage (~80%), and refactoring problem areas to ensure the system is clean, maintainable, and ready for real-world use.
+In just one focused week, you’ll put your code under the microscope: building a targeted test suite, aiming for a reasonable coverage percentage (e.g.: ~20%), and refactoring problem areas to ensure the system is clean, maintainable, and ready for real-world use.

 This is not a feature-building sprint—it’s a **quality sprint**.
 You’ll combine unit tests for individual components with integration tests for key flows.
 Alongside testing, you’ll identify and fix code smells, and add robust error handling with {span .term}`try/except` blocks, simplify complex logic, and eliminate redundancy, keeping changes isolated and well-documented.
 Updated project artifacts—like adding test summaries to your SRS and refining diagrams if necessary—will ensure your technical documentation matches your final codebase.